felixp7/gophersnake/README.md

 # Gophersnake

 Gophersnake is a stand-alone Gopher client for modern desktops, written in Python and TkInter.
-As of August 2016, it's still at an early stage, but it's coming along.
+As of November 2018, development has mostly stalled at an early stage, apart from contributed enhancements.

 ## Wait, what's Gopher?